Calculations of Di-Hadron Production via Two-Photon Processes in Relativistic Heavy-Ion Collisions: METHODOLOGY

 From EPA with modelled using the Weizsäcker–William method, the photon flux can be calculated from a classical photon flux distribution through considering the energy flux through an infinitesimal element of the transverse plane instead of the full transverse plane \cite{KRAUSS1997503}:

-where \(k_{\perp}\) is the transverse part of photon frequency, \(\gamma\) is the Lorentz factor of collided nucleus , \(Z\) is the proton number of the nucleus, \(\alpha_{QED}\) is the coupling constant of QED, \(J_{1}\) is a Bessel function and \(F\) means form factor.
+where \(\omega\) is the photon energy, \(r_{\perp}\) is the distance from the collided nucleus in beam view, \(k_{\perp}\) is the transverse part of photon frequency, \(\gamma\) is the Lorentz factor of the nucleus , \(Z\) is the proton number of the nucleus, \(\alpha_{QED}\) is the coupling constant of QED, \(J_{1}\) is the Bessel function of the first kind and \(F\) means electromagnetic form factor.
 Here \(\frac{\omega}{\gamma}\) is the longitudinal part of the photon frequency.
-In the laboratory frame, the photon energy has a cutoff of \( k_{\text{max}} \approx \gamma_L \hbar c / R_A \), determined by the size of the nucleus.
+In the laboratory frame, the photon energy has a cutoff of \( \omega_{\text{max}} \approx \gamma \hbar c/ R \), determined by the size of the nucleus.
 In the rest frame of the target nucleus, this cutoff is further boosted to approximately 500 GeV at RHIC and 1 PeV (1000 TeV) at the LHC \cite{UPCreview2}.

 In our calculation, when the distance between the photon’s trajectory and the nuclear centre is smaller than the nuclear radius, we model the nuclear charge density \(\rho(r)\) with the Woods–Saxon (two-parameter Fermi) distribution \cite{woods1954}, which is widely used to describe the spatial distribution of nucleons inside a nucleus.
 Its functional form reads